 The physical addiction will be gone within 10 days (maybe sooner–it depends on how long and how much you drank).
 That’s when your recovery truly begins.
 After years of abuse, your mind and body need time to heal.
 This is not indicative of a defective personality—it’s completely normal!
 Your brain chemicals and thought patterns have to recalibrate.
 There may be blood sugar imbalances, nutritional deficiencies or digestive issues to address.
 You’ll evaluate dysfunctional relationships, set new boundaries and break co-dependent habits.
 You may have trouble sleeping and feel depressed.
-These are temporary if you are willing to address them.
+These are temporary if you address the underlying issue.
 This is why qualified support is essential.
 This is the work we do in Recovery University.

 The only way to truly change your relationship with alcohol is to break the cycle of dependence.
-By immersing yourself in a sober mindset for 8-weeks (versus just white-knuckling through a time-out), you’ll gain the necessary perspective to make good decisions in the future.
+By immersing yourself in a sober mindset for 12 weeks (versus just white-knuckling through a time-out), you’ll gain the necessary perspective to make good decisions in the future.
 Sobriety is the vehicle to transformation–not a destination in and of itself.
 Should you ever choose to reintroduce alcohol, you’ll have the tools to evaluate and self-correct should problems arise.

 “I was a drinker in identity and practice for over 30 years.
 It was fun for a long time–until it wasn’t.
 I attended a few AA meetings and quickly realized their philosophy was not for me.
 I set out on my own path and discovered real freedom– from alcohol, stigmas and stereotypes, and my own limiting beliefs.
 I’m not an alcoholic.
 I don’t have to apologize for who I am and what I’ve been through.
 I trust my intuition.
 I trust myself.
 I am Powerful.
 Confident.
 Grateful.“

 Colleen Kachmann, MSc, CPRC